jrickerd/jrickerd.github.io/resume.md

 ### *Director of Technology*, [Behavior Imaging](https://behaviorimaging.com/) (Jan 2012 — Jan 2014)

-Led development of autism assessment platform and app.
+Led development of assessment platform and iOS apps.
+Administered AWS environment.
   - **[Behavior Connect](https://behaviorimaging.com/products/behavior-connect/):**
   - **[Assessment View](https://behaviorimaging.com/products/assessment-view/):** Supported the State of Mississippi while they used the Assessment View product to perform alternate assessment – around 1,300 teachers utilized Assessment View to perform assessments on 3,600 students.
-  - **[NODA](https://behaviorimaging.com/noda/):** NODA was a research project conducted with Georgia Tech and SARRC.
+  - **[NODA](https://behaviorimaging.com/noda/):** NODA was a research project conducted with Georgia Tech and SARRC; an iOS app was developed to allow
   - **iOS:** Specified and managed development of specialized versions of Behavior Connect, including custom iOS apps used for data collection.

 ### *Software Engineer*, Blackfin/Xtreme Consulting (May 2006 — Jan 2012)